 Felicia Metz, JD

-Felicia Metz is the Senior Intellectual Property Manager for the Office of Technology Commercialization (OTC).
-Felicia manages the entire portfolio of University of Maryland-owned intellectual property; oversees all patent prosecution; drafts and files provisional patent applications; and negotiates license, joint invention, and material transfer agreements.
+Felicia Metz is the Associate Director for the Office of Technology Commercialization (OTC).
+Felicia advises on patent prosecution, IP-portfolio development, and licensing.
 Felicia received her B.S. in biological sciences from the University of Maryland and her J.D. magna cum laude from the University of Baltimore School of Law.
 She is a member of the Maryland bar and is registered to practice before the United States Patent and Trademark Office.

 Site Miners, Maryland Innovation Initiative